-- Asian Initiatives This grant reaches the Central Ohio Asian community.
+Asian American Community Services reaches the Central Ohio Asian community.
 Asian American Community Services provides awareness and education training and materials for specific ethnic groups in their native language.
 Workshops are held that provide a cultural awareness on the benefits of knowing laws, traffic safety messaging and how to travel safely on Ohio roads.
-In FFY 2010, this grant will focus efforts on child passenger safety and a teen driving initiative.
-They will implement the teen driving initiative pilot model to facilitate six workshops for parents, teen drivers and new Asian student's drivers who lack driving experience in US. - Funding Level:\$ 60,000Funding Source:402 CP - Somali Initiative This grant reaches the Central Ohio Somali community.
-The Somali Women and Children's Alliance will provide education workshops for parents and teen drivers; conduct car seat awareness event and car seat check events.
-They will work with the Franklin County Safe Communities program to translate materials in Somali.
+In FFY 2011, this grant will focus efforts on child passenger safety and a teen driving initiative.
+They will implement the teen driving initiative model to facilitate six workshops for parents, teen drivers and new Asian student's drivers who lack driving experience in US.
+Asian American Community Services has translated traffic safety materials into seven different Asian languages: Chinese, Korean, Japanese, Cambodian, Laotian and Vietnamese.